CDCgov/dibbs-query-connector/query-connector/README.md

 `npm run test:playwright:ui`
 Runs the end-to-end tests locally by spawning the Playwright UI mode.
 This will start a dev server off localhost:3000, so make sure you don't have another app instance running off that port.

+You'll need to have a token for Aidbox under AIDBOX_LICENSE in your .env for the Aidbox seeder to run correctly.
+You can sign up for a dev license at https://aidbox.app and use that in your local setup.

 `npm run test:playwright`
 Runs the end-to-end tests.